Why are there so many parrots in Los Angeles?

 While no extant species of parrot are native to the continental U.S., experts say there are as many as nine species of parrot found in the Los Angeles area, introduced decades ago and continuing to grow in population.

-But how exactly did they get here, and is their presence having a negative impact on the local ecosystem?
+But how exactly did they get there, and is their presence having a negative impact on the local ecosystem?

 Luke Tiller is president of the Pasadena Audubon Society, a collection of bird watchers and enthusiasts with ties to the national organization of the same name.

-He says rumors about how the parrots ended up in Los Angeles have been running rampant for years.
+He said rumors about how the parrots ended up in Los Angeles have been running rampant for years.

 “There were like a million stories about how they got here,” Tiller said.
 “Like that there was a crate to LAX that they escaped from or that some were released during the L.A. riots.
 And there’s probably some element of truth to all of those stories.
 But there’s not one story that’s ‘the reason’ that they’re here.”